slotThe/slotThe.github.io/posts/topic-space/2022-09-11-topic-spaces.md

 <img class="pure-img" src="../phd-workflow/topics.gif">

-But we can also get a little bit more fancy.
+We can also get a little bit more fancy.
 Since the topic action is just a general `X` action, we can really do anything we want in there.
 In addition to spawning programs, all of my Haskell projects should default to the `Hacking`[^1] layout:

 ``` haskell
 spawnHaskell :: X ()